declan-morris/tacos/tooling/scalr/README.md

 Both VCS and cli driven workflows are supported by scalr.

 Getting very strange issue when destroying an environment after uploading the state.

+### Structure
+I think we need to create a module for the standard vsphere stuff, that's they typical and the workspace will need to be assigned providers

 ## Migration